Reading now: Everything you need to know about the annual training for operators of aerial work platforms

 How much does the annual training cost?

 The cost of annual training for aerial work platform operators varies depending on the provider and format.
-For online training, prices often range between €30 and €70 per person, while face-to-face training can cost €100 to €200.
+Online training often ranges from €30 to €70 per person, while in-person training can cost €100 to €200.
 The exact cost also depends on the number of participants.

 How to minimize risks